-Marketing leaders, you need to understand and care about four important sales metrics.
-Perhaps you operate under the assumption that once you hand-off the marketing function to the sales team, your job is over; now it’s up to Sales to complete the process of closing a deal.
+Marketing leaders should understand and care about four important sales metrics.
+If you are a marketer, perhaps you operate under the assumption that once you hand off the marketing function to the sales team, your job is over; now it’s up to sales to complete the process of closing a deal.

 Most successful marketing leaders are invested in their company’s growth.
 Marketing is not just about creating materials or managing the trade show calendar.
 It is about contributing towards increasing company revenue, which requires tighter integration with the sales department.